doristef/Noroff-Final-Project/README.md

 PHP code and JSON files are available at [Noroff - Project Exam 2](https://github.com/Noroff-Education/project-exam-2).

 ```
-Add the files to your server and update -server.config.js- to your URL.
+Add the folder /server/ to your server and update -server.config.js- to the URL of the folder.
 ```

 ## Live